nesquena/backburner/HOOKS.md

 * `after_perform`: Called with the job args after it performs.
 Uncaught exceptions will be treated like regular job exceptions.

+* `around_perform`: Called with the job args.
+It is expected to yield in order to perform the job (but is not required to do so).
+It may handle exceptions thrown by perform, but uncaught exceptions will be treated like regular job exceptions.

 * `on_failure`: Called with the exception and job args if any exception occurs while performing the job (or hooks).